dgodfrey206/Sudoku-Solver/README.md

 # Improvements

 Some features that I think would be interesting to add on is the option for the user to enter their own Sudoku problem.
 I was thinking that the user could enter a command-line argument to enable that option, something like `python sudoku-solver.py --manual`.
+Either that or we expand the size of the window and add an option for that.

 # My Thoughts